 - UserTemp - The location of user’s Temporary Directory

-These can used in actions and conditions and in particular, can be quickly added to custom scripts using the Insert function.
+These can be used in actions and conditions and in particular, can quickly be added to custom scripts using the Insert function.

 Using Session Variables in Policy Actions